iorchard/pbos-ansible/README.rst

 * Debian 11 (bullseye): Not maintained
 * Ubuntu 20.04 (focal): Not maintained
-* Rocky Linux 8.x
+* Rocky Linux 8.x: Only supported OS currently

 Assumptions
 -------------

-* The first node in nodes group is the ansible deployer.
+* The first node in controller group is the ansible deployer.
 * Ansible user in every node has a sudo privilege.
   If the sudo privilege without NOPASSWD, we will use vault_sudo_pass in ansible vault.